codedeeply/rc-files/README.md

 Personal .rc files.

 Typically, I store these in a separate directory (i.e. ~/configs/) and then symbolic link (`ln -s [location in ~/configs/] [file in current dir]`) dot files in ~ from there.

+This is a second line of code I am adding to my README.